leslie-werner/Pewlett-Hackard-Analysis/README.md

 ### Summary Questions
 * How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+*
    There are a total of 41,380 positions that need to be filled.
-From this total all will be from the following departments:
+From this total all will be from the following departments: Senior Engineer, Senior Staff, Engineer, Staff, Technique Leader, Assistant Engineer, and Manager.

    Figure 5.
 Count of Total Retiring Employees

    <img width="484" alt="count _retiring" src="https://user-images.githubusercontent.com/65638310/152892835-56c69390-a1b2-48c0-8bb3-3778dd41997f.png">

 * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+*
 Currently, there are enough qualified employees who are retirement-ready who can mentor the next generation for six of the seven departments.
 Engineering department has the most eligible employees followed by Senior Staff.
 Shown in figure 6 the lowest amount of eligible employees for the program are assistant engineering.

    Figure 6.
 Titles of Retiring Employees Count